shotashirai/Data-Analysis-Pipeline/README.md

 ## Review of the code - Titanic Survivor Prediction

 The code for titanic survivor prediction has a small bug (feature selection was implemented for each model).
 To fix the bugs, `cls_model_deployer()` was modified.
-The elapsed time before and after fixing the bugs are shown on the table below.
+The elapsed time before and after fixing the bugs are shown in the table below.
 As can be seen, the performance of the code is slightly improved.

 |                             | Before fixing bugs  | After fixing bugs  |
 | --------------------------- | ------------------- | ------------------ |